-Cats are territorial creatures, so relocating a cat to a new environment is likely to result in anxiety and stress-based behaviour.
+Cats are territorial creatures, so relocating a cat to a new environment is likely to result in anxiety and stress-based behavior.

-It will take a bit of foresight on your part, but when moving with cats, planning the moving process for them in advance is very worth it.
-This way you can make the transition as easy as possible, for them and for you.
+It will take a bit of foresight on your part, but when moving with cats, planning the moving process for them is very worth it.
+This way you can make the transition as easy as possible, for them and you.

 So what can you do before you move?